-Every year, each university will produce a summary of the practice-based learning that has been provided by each NHS Scotland Health Board over the previous academic year.
+Each year, every university produces a summary of the Practice‑based Learning delivered by each NHS Scotland Health Board during the previous academic year.
+These reports are available from the AHP Practice Education Leads within each health board.

 The information within these documents presents the first NHS Scotland-wide summary of student PrBL provision between the years 2016/17 – 2018/19 for each profession.
 The information reports Practice-based Learning Weeks (PWs) which is a way of quantifying the amount of PrBL provision within an organisation.
 The National Services Scotland Information Services Division (ISD), and more recently NHS Education for Scotland, data about Allied Health Professions workforce numbers has been used to analyse the spread of student Practice-based Learning across NHS Scotland.
 The workforce data set remains the only published nationally available data source that is updated on a quarterly basis.
 Due to gaps in available data there are no reports for some professions and the Scottish Dietetic cluster hold all data regarding Dietetic PrBL